creativescala/doodle/docs/src/pages/pictures/size.md

 ## Implementation

-The `Size` algebra supports all the features described above. `Image` does not currently support these operations.
+The @:api(doodle.algebra.Size) algebra supports all the features described above. @:api(doodle.image.Image) does not currently support these operations.